Thread: CLI

 • Build the sample for one board that contains the nRF21540 FEM, such as nrf21540dk/nrf52840.

-• Manually create a devicetree overlay file that describes how FEM is connected to the nRF5 SoC in your device.
-See Set devicetree overlays for different ways of adding the overlay file.
+• Manually create a devicetree overlay file that describes how the nRF21540 FEM is connected to the SoC.
+See Configuring devicetree for different ways of adding the overlay file.

-To build the sample in the nRF Connect for VS Code IDE for an nRF52840 DK with the nRF21540 EK attached, add the shield variable in the build configuration’s Extra CMake arguments and rebuild the build configuration.
+To build the sample in the nRF Connect for VS Code extension for an nRF52840 DK with the nRF21540 EK attached, add the shield variable in the build configuration’s Extra CMake arguments and rebuild the build configuration.
 For example: -DSHIELD=nrf21540ek.

-See Programming nRF21540 EK for information about how to program when you are using a board with a network core, for example nRF5340 DK.
+See Programming nRF21540 EK for information about how to program when you are using a board with a network core, for example the nRF5340 DK.

 Each of these options adds the description of the nRF21540 FEM to the devicetree.
 See Developing with Front-End Modules for more information about FEM in the nRF Connect SDK.